-In the past few years inquiries from clients about moving out of high-tax states has increased each year, and 2021 is no different.
-The COVID-19 pandemic has thus far proven that we can work remotely and has prompted many to explore and think about where they want to live and work.
+Telecommuting and Residency Changes.
+Inquiries from clients about moving out of hightax states have increased each year since the early days of the COVID-19 pandemic, and 2022 is no different.
+The COVID-19 pandemic has proven that we can work remotely and has prompted many to explore and think about where they want to live and work.
 Moves from high-tax states such as New York, New Jersey and California certainly pose residency audit risks due to the respective state's loss of anticipated tax revenues.
 Generally, in order to change residency status, taxpayers must change their domicile.
-Taxpayers who are attempting a domicile change should be aware that a number of factors are taken into account in the determination.
+Taxpayers who are attempting a domicile change should be aware that several factors are considered in the determination.

-\ Caution: A temporary relocation during the pandemic will not change a taxpayer's domicile.
-However, statutory residency issues may be triggered due to a temporary relocation during the pandemic, where some states will treat taxpayers who exceed a certain in-state presence threshold, such as 183 days, and have a place of abode as a resident in their state for tax purposes.
+Caution: A temporary relocation will not change a taxpayer's domicile.
+However, statutory residency issues may be triggered due to a temporary relocation, where some states will treat taxpayers who exceed a certain in-state presence threshold, such as 183 days, and have a place of abode as a resident in their state for tax purposes.
 It is therefore possible that a taxpayer can be treated as a resident of two states - one based on domicile and the other based on statutory residency.
 In most cases, the resident state tax credit will protect the taxpayer from double taxation of wages and other business income, but depending on the state, double taxation could apply to other types of income, such as investment income (i.e., interest, dividends and capital gains) and other intangible income.